jettro/semi-website/_documentation/weaviate/current/query-data/filters.md

 {% include molecule-gql-demo.html %}

-This query would return both the publications with the name `New Yorker` and `New York Times` if they are present in the Weaviate instance.
+This query would return both the publications with the name `New Yorker`, `New York Times` and `New Scientist` if they are present in the Weaviate instance.

 ### Beacon filters